 Cloud Security Posture Management (CSPM)

-The document is embracing a new buzzword, CSPM, which for which it also provides a workable definition: CSPM is
+The document is also embracing a new buzzword, CSPM, for which it also provides a workable definition: CSPM is

 “a continuous process of monitoring a cloud environment by identifying, alerting on, and mitigating cloud vulnerabilities; reducing risk; and improving cloud security.”

 I have to confess that we’re currently at page 32 of the report and I’m starting to run out of steam, so let me just call your attention to a few points.
 If anyone is writing more extensively about this section, please let me know!
 I would love to read it.

 First off, the memo states that CSPM covers what you would expect, like continuous monitoring and alerting when cloud resources or data protection mechanisms are out of compliance or have vulnerabilities, but also things like privilege and identity management.

 Second, according to the memo, segmenting networks is an important security practice that falls under CSPM.
 Specifically: